sohansahooo/JavaScript/README.md

 - Try/Catch
 - Throwing Errors

-#### *These topics will give you a solid foundation in JavaScript and prepare you well for learning React.js and backend development.*
+#### *These topics will give a solid foundation in JavaScript and prepare you well for learning React.js and backend development.*